 In keeping with the college's commitment to provide educational opportunities consistent with the ability and interests of the individual student, DCC invites motivated students to enroll in its Honors Institute.
-This program consists of individually contracted Honors projects in regularly-sectioned courses, Honors Courses, and an Honors Symposium that includes two courses related by a common theme in addition to a corresponding one credit hour weekly Honors seminar.
+This program consists of individually contracted Honors projects in regularly-sectioned courses or Honors Courses.

-Students may earn "Honors Scholar" designation on their diplomas and transcripts by completing a minimum of 12 credit hours through a variety of options that include Honors Projects, Honors courses, or an Honors Symposium that includes a one credit hour Honors seminar.
-This designation requires that the student achieve a grade point average (GPA) of 3.0 or greater.
-All Honors work must be completed one week prior to the graduation ceremony.
-Students may earn Honors designation on transcripts only by completing less than 12 hours of Honors work.
+Students may earn "Honors Scholar" designation on their diplomas and transcripts by completing a minimum of 12 credit hours through the following options: Honors Projects and/or Honors courses.
+This designation also requires that the student achieve a grade point average (GPA) of 3.0 or greater.
+All Honors work must be completed one week prior to the end of the semester.
+Students may earn Honors designation on transcripts only by completing a minimum of 12 hours of Honors work.